The Complete Guide To Payroll Deductions

 - Medical, dental, and vision insurance premiums

-Mandatory Payroll Deductions Employers Are Required To Withhold
+Mandatory Payroll Deductions

 Employers are required by law to withhold certain payroll deductions and submit them to tax agencies.
 Failure to pay payroll taxes in full and on time may result in fees and penalization from the IRS.